pymc-devs/pymc/GOVERNANCE.md

 <img src="docs/community_diagram.png" alt="community diagram" width="600" height="400">

 Anyone working with The Project has the responsibility to personally uphold the Code of Conduct.
-Recurrent Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.
+Core Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.

 ## Recurring Contributors